luxonis/depthai-python/docs/source/tutorials/code_samples.rst

 - :ref:`Mono Preview` - Displays right/left mono cameras
 - :ref:`Mono Camera Control` - Demonstrates how to control the mono camera (crop, exposure, sensitivity) from the host
 - :ref:`Mono Full Resolution Saver` - Saves mono (720P) images to the host (:code:`.png`)

+.. rubric:: NeuralNetwork

+- :ref:`Multi-Input Frame Concat <Multi-Input Frame Concationation>` - Concat mono/rgb streams on the device with a custom model
+- :ref:`Frame Normalization` - Normalize the frame on the device with a custom model

 .. rubric:: ObjectTracker